levio827/screener_system/docs/kanban/README.md

 ---

-Last Updated: 2025-11-11 (Sprint 3 Complete - 35 tickets, MVP production-ready! 🎉)
+Last Updated: 2025-11-13 (Documentation Cleanup - 52 tickets done, 3 in progress, Sprint 4 at 60% 📝)